Joseph G. Wilson: Oregon

 In 1852, Joseph Wilson traveled the Oregon Trail and immigrated to the Oregon Territory.
 After arriving, he was appointed as clerk to the Oregon Supreme Court, serving until 1855.
 Wilson married Elizabeth Millar Wilson in 1854, and they had four children together.
 Also that year he began working for the Willamette Woolen Company as their first secretary.
-In 1860, he was selected to be the district attorney for Oregon’s third judicial district (Marion County), serving until 1862.
+In 1860, he was selected to be the district attorney for Oregon's third judicial district (Marion County), serving until 1862.

 On October 17, 1862, he was appointed by Oregon Governor A. C. Gibbs to the Oregon Supreme Court to a newly created position when a fifth seat was added to the court.
 At that time the justices also rode circuit as trial judges, with Wilson holding court in The Dalles.
 Wilson won election to a full six-year term on the court in 1864, before resigning from the court in May 1870.

 Congress and death

 He ran for Congress in 1870, but did not win the seat.
-Wilson was elected as a Republican to the United States House of Representatives from Oregon in 1872 and served from March 4, 1873 until his death in Marietta, Ohio, on July 2, 1873, at the age of 46.
+Wilson was elected as a Republican to the United States House of Representatives from Oregon in 1872 and served from March 4, 1873, until his death in Marietta, Ohio, on July 2, 1873, at the age of 46.

+Death and burial

 He died while moving to Washington, DC, to assume office, just before he was scheduled to give a speech at his alma mater, Marietta College.
 Joseph Gardner Wilson was buried in The Dalles, Oregon, at Pioneer Cemetery.
 His cousin James W. Nesmith filled the vacancy in the House.